Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user

 \subsection{The seven-arc, six-node network}

-Our first network example is meant to illustrate the VT-BR-DUE model in which the user tolerances are endogenous, that is, they depend on the realized path flows.
-We use this example also to demonstrate the `hot route' mentioned earlier in the introduction, for which the cost tolerance depends on the traffic volume on that route.
-In particular, we will show how such dependence affects final outcome of the VT-BR-DUE solution.
+Our first example is meant to illustrate the VT-BR-DUE solution in which the user tolerances are endogenous, depending on the actual (realized) departure rates.
+In particular, we will demonstrate how such dependence affects the final outcome of the model.